Reales-Tamarindos/learn-cantrill-io-labs/aws-hybrid-bgpvpn-WORKINPROGRESS/02_INSTRUCTIONS/STAGE3 - IPSEC TUNNEL CONFIG.md

 # Advanced Highly-Available Dynamic Site-to-Site VPN

-In this STAGE .. you will e configuring each of the on premises Ubuntu, strongSwan Routers to create IPSEC tunnels to AWS.
+In this STAGE .. you will be configuring each of the on premises Ubuntu, strongSwan Routers to create IPSEC tunnels to AWS.
 Each Router ... will create 2 IPSEC tunnels ... each going to a different AWS Endpoint.
-Its worth checking the visual PNG file which accompanies this STAGE to understand tunnel architecture.
+It's worth checking the visual PNG file which accompanies this STAGE to understand tunnel architecture.

 Make sure before starting this stage that both VPN connections are in an `available` state
 ** You will need the completed DemoValueTemplate.md file for this stage **